cusyio/Python4DataScience/docs/data-processing/glossary.rst

         computer clusters.
 It was inspired by the *map* and *reduce* functions, which are often used in functional programming, even if the semantics deviate slightly from them.

+    MLOps
+        MLOps combines machine learning (ML) and :term:`DevOps` and is a process for building and operating machine learning models, whereby the individual tasks are automated and monitored.

     MongoDB
         MongoDB is a schema-free :doc:`nosql/document-oriented-db`,